Beetown (community), Wisconsin

 Beetown is an unincorporated community in the town of Beetown, Grant County, Wisconsin, United States.
+Wisconsin Highway 81 passes through the community.

 History

 The settlement was first surveyed in 1847 or 1848.
 The community had become prosperous by 1850, boasting three hotels, but a combination of the Gold Rush and an outbreak of cholera nearly depopulated the community.

+The community got its name from settler Cyrus Alexander, who discovered a 425 lb block of lead under a bee tree in 1827.
+He named his find bee lead, which eventually became Beetown's name as well.